johncallender/birdtalk-docs/docs/index.md

 BirdTalk is a voice-controlled iOS app that makes it easy to record bird observations in the field.
 Using BirdTalk, you can create and submit eBird checklists without taking your eyes off the birds.

-## Getting Started

-- **[Installation Guide](installation/index.md)**: System requirements and setup instructions
-- **[Quick Start Guide](quickstart/index.md)**: Essential commands for your first birding session

 ## Key Features

 - Voice control for hands-free operation
 - Integration with eBird
-- Support for breeding codes
 - GPS tracking
 - Bluetooth device compatibility

-- Multiple checklist management
+## Getting Started

+- **[Installation Guide](installation/index.md)**: System requirements and setup instructions
+- **[Quick Start Guide](quickstart/index.md)**: Essential commands for your first birding session

-## Documentation Sections
+## Detailed Documentation

 ### [User Guides](guides/index.md)
 Step-by-step instructions for common tasks like creating checklists, entering species, and using breeding codes.